modelon-community/PyFMI/doc/sphinx/source/tutorial.rst

     #Simulate an FMU
     res = model.simulate(final_time=10)

-This will simulate the model from its default starting time 0.0 to 10.0 by using default options.
+This will simulate the model from its default starting time 0.0 to 10.0 using default options.
 The result is returned and stored in *res*.

 Information about the arguments to *simulate* is best viewed interactively from for example an IPython shell: